 A quick guide to challenging a will on the grounds of want of knowledge and approval

 Challenging a Will on the grounds of want of knowledge and approval often meets with more success than other types of challenge (such as contesting a Will on the grounds of undue influence) and is therefore a common allegation in disputed Will cases.
-So what does it involve?
+So what does it actually involve?

 When knowledge and approval is presumed

 If a Will has been correctly executed then it is presumed that the testator had the required knowledge and approval of its terms.

 There are some limited exceptions to this presumption, such as where the testator has a disability affecting their speech, hearing, eyesight, or their ability to write.
 In these instances evidence must be provided to show that the testator did have the necessary knowledge and approval.